If you travel with us in Sinai only, there are no mandatory vaccinations.

 There is a ban on smoking in public buildings in Egypt, but still Egypt is a hospitable country for smokers.
 If you have an issue with the fact that someone close to you is smoking, you can just kindly point this out.

-There is rabies in Egypt and care should be exercised not only with wildlife, but also with semi-domestic animals such as cats and dogs.
+Although there is rabies in Egypt and care should be exercised not only with wildlife, but also with semi-domestic animals such as cats and dogs, so far there has been no rabies reported in Sinai.

 B E D A W I for Tourism